microsoft/industry/telco/referenceImplementation/readme.md

   - [Step-by-step guidance](#step-by-step-guidance)

 ---
-Azure for Teleco industry reference architecture provides prescriptive guidance coupled with Azure best practices for the telecommunication industry, and it follows 5 design principles across the 8 critical design areas for organizations to define their target state for their Azure architecture.
+Azure for Telco industry reference architecture provides prescriptive guidance coupled with Azure best practices for the telecommunication industry, and it follows 5 design principles across the 8 critical design areas for organizations to define their target state for their Azure architecture.

-The reference architecture is modular by design and allow organizations in the telecommunication industry of any size to start with the optimized landing zones that support their operator workloads, and application portfolios, and the architecture enables the organizations to start as small as needed and scale alongside their business requirements regardless of scale point.
+The reference architecture is modular by design and allows organizations of any size in the telecommunication industry to start with the optimized landing zones that support their operator workloads, and application portfolios.

+In particular, it enables the organizations to start as small as needed and scale alongside their business requirements regardless of scale point.

 ![Telco architecture](./media/telco-architecture-detailed.PNG)

 ## What is Azure for Telco reference implementation?

-The Azure for Telco industry reference implementation is an optimized, proven, authoritative, and roadmap aligned architecture that enables Telco industry to deploy mission-critical, carieer-grade workloads in Azure at scale.
+The Azure for Telco industry reference implementation is an optimized, proven, authoritative, and roadmap aligned architecture that enables the Telco industry to deploy mission-critical, carrier-grade workloads in Azure at scale.

-The reference implementation is tying together all the Azure platform primitives and creates a proven, well-defined Azure architecture based on a multi-subscription design, leveraging native platform capabilities to ensure organizations in the telecommunication industry can create and operationalize their operator landing zones in Azure at scale.
+The reference implementation ties together all the Azure platform primitives and creates a proven, well-defined Azure architecture based on a multi-subscription design, leveraging native platform capabilities to ensure organizations in the telecommunication industry can create and operationalize their operator landing zones in Azure at scale.

 ## Pricing